mendixlabs/carousel/README.md

 * Onclick event to images to call microflow or open page
 * Height and width configurations

-## Installation

-See the general instructions under _Configuration._

 ## Dependencies

 * Mendix 6 environment.
 Tested on 6.8.0